MarkoJnr/Python-Mini-Projects/capitals/README.md

 If the user scores at least 8 out of 10 on the easy quiz, the script generates a new set of 10 questions using the **random.sample** method.

+The second part consists of 10 randomly selected questions from a list of 195 countries and their capitals.

 If the user's score is less than 8, the program ends with a message encouraging the user to work on their capital city knowledge.

-The user who passed is asked to enter the capital city name for each country, and a new score is calculated based on the number of correct answers.

-At the end of the quiz, the user's score and the number of questions asked are displayed, along with a message indicating whether they passed the quiz or not.
+At the end of the game, you will receive a message telling you your final score out of the total number of questions.